robmclarty/suggestible-input/README.md

 # Suggestible Input

 A [React](http://facebook.github.io/react/index.html)
-component for providing as-you-type suggestions when filling out an input field.
+component that quacks like an HTML `<input>` but which includes a selectable list of suggestions for filling in its value.

 ![screenshot](screenshot.png)